 This course prepares the student to provide culturally responsive safe, quality care while utilizing clinical reasoning to the complex medical surgical clients and their families while reinforcing health promotion.
-Clinical experiences designed to reinforce theory are include in both acute care and community settings.
-Prerequisites: NRS 212, NRS 213, and NRS 215 or NRS 217 and NRS 218
+Clinical experiences designed to reinforce theory are included in both acute care and community settings.
+Prerequisites: NRS 210 or NUR 220, NRS 211 or NUR 221, and NRS 215